-In our last instalment I regaled the tale of meeting my colleague “Cool” (a.k.a Koen) and the mild embarrassment that plagued me afterwards.
-Strangely, I can’t say that I’ve had a similar incident with any female names and that’s probably attributable to the fact that females are a species far more superior at enunciation (*noncholant hair toss*).
+In our last instalment, I regaled the tale of meeting my colleague “Cool” (aka Koen) and the mild embarrassment that plagued me afterwards.
+Strangely, I can’t say that I’ve had a similar incident with any female names and that’s probably attributable to the fact that females are a species far more superior at enunciation (*nonchalant hair toss*).

-But, it’s also due to the fact that as I met more and more Dutch people, I became more comfortable being baffled by the Dutch name pronunciation.
-I also got more comfortable asking someone to repeat their name.
+But, it’s also due to the fact that as I meet more and more Dutch people, I become more comfortable with being baffled by the pronunciation of Dutch names.
+I also get more comfortable asking someone to repeat their name.

-When you meet a someone new, it’s inevitable that a name is missed, mispronounced and most likely – completely forgotten.
+When you meet someone new, it’s inevitable that a name is missed, mispronounced, and most likely — completely forgotten.
 I know SO many people who are “not good with remembering names.”
-Truly, I have heard that line so many times, it’s becoming a common personality trait among humans.
+Truly, I have heard that line so many times that it’s becoming a common personality trait among humans.
 I wonder which star sign it would fall under?

 “Ambitious, open-hearted and good with money, this sign is loved by many.
 However, a tendency to be selfish, controlling and bad with names also mean that this sign leans towards erratic behaviour…”